Svdwege/ubiquitous-waddle/README.md

 ## Debugging in Visual Studio Code: gdb

 In every Makefile or Makefile2 the compiler flag *-g* is used.
 Some *gdb* launches are available in *.vscode/launch.json*.

+## Book and excercises

+The related book **Advanced C** is in pdf format available.
+Book exercises are partly prepared in code directories available.